ckuhl/ckuhl.com/_posts/2018-03-09-respectful-tracking.md

 That's it!
-If you want to test this out, try enabling / disabling Do Not Track in your web browser, and observing a change in the number of network requests (or just the number on your adblocker) when you reload the page.
+If you want to test this out, try enabling / disabling Do Not Track in your web browser, and observing a change in the number of network requests (or just the number on your ad blocker) when you reload the page.